KENYA HORESBACK SAFARIS

 Safari on the back of a horse is unlike any other kind of safari.
 With our steady, well loved and expertly schooled horses you will feel both secure and at one with the landscape.
-We require all our riders to be competent and confident at all paces; surprises in the bush cannot be predicted.
+On our horseback safaris in Kenya, we require all our riders to be competent and confident at all paces; surprises in the bush cannot be predicted.
 Every day will see a plethora of wildlife: impala trotting alongside us, wildebeest whirling away, giraffe lolloping off in any direction and zebras calmly cantering into the distance.
 Vistas are always enormous, the wide African sky impossibly huge, and the horizon distant and hovering in the midday heat.
 It's a feeling of utter freedom and a return to existing as a human in harmony with the environment.

 un-limited: adj great in amount, boundless, endless, etc., having no limits or limitations